Mahiya Mahi: Career

 Dobir Saheber Songsar is the first comedy movie performed by Mahi.
 She played three roles at a time in this movie.
 It did average in the box office.
 Her Next film is "Honeymoon" with Bappy Chowdhury and director by Shafi Uddin Shafi.
 Honeymoon relies time of eid ul fitr & production house of Jaaz Multimedia.

 Onek Sadher Moyna released on 7 November.
 It is the remake of film 'Moyna-Moti' of 1969 played by the legends Abdur Razzak and Kabori.
 The film did excellent in the box office.

 In the film Desha: The Leader, Mahi plays the role of a journalist, opposite Shipan Mitra.
 For the first time she will be found as a lyricist in this movie.

-2015

-In 2015 she starred as Juliet in Romeo vs Juliet opposite Joey Debroy and Ankush Hazra, directed by Ashok Pati.
+In 2015, she starred as Juliet in Romeo vs Juliet opposite Joey Debroy and Ankush Hazra, directed by Ashok Pati.
 She played the title role in Shafi Uddin Shafi's Big Brother, opposite Shipan Mitra and played the role of a journalist in Warning, opposite Arifin Shuvoo.
 Mahi also starred in Agnee 2, the sequel to Agnee.

-In media

-Mahi is reported as "a new sensation" by all Bangladeshi media.
-The Daily Ittefaq and Asian TV program Movie Bazaar has declared Mahi as the best actress of 2013.

-Mahi became the brand ambassador of Unilever's beauty brand Fair & Lovely in April 2014.
+She became the brand ambassador of Unilever's beauty brand Fair & Lovely in April 2014.

+In late 2020, she played as an advocate in the Anonno Mamun's fictional courtroom drama Nabab LLB.